jawhitti/INTERCAL/README.md

 out variables then it can query .9999.

 ### Compiler and runtime Limitations
-* Only wimpmode numbering is currently supported
+* Only wimpmode numbering is currently supporte

-#### Notes:
-* If no referenced assembly exposes the named endpoint compilation will fail with "E129 PROGRAM HAS GOTTEN LOST ON THE WAY TO *(<label>)*".

-* If any referenced assembly cannot be found at compile-time compilation will fail with message "E2002 SOME ASSEMBLY REQUIRED".

 ### The standard library (syslib.i)